About the NT Training Awards

 Individual category runners-up will all receive $1,500.

-Business categories will no longer be eligible for prize money in line with the Australian Training Awards.
+Business categories are no longer eligible for prize money in line with the Australian Training Awards.

 There is no application fee for any award.
 The only costs involved are related to time and effort required to complete the nomination and address the assessment criteria, and taking the time to attend activities and events.